mem48/geocompr/main.md

 small_countries = world[world$area_km2 < 10000, ]
 ```

-Another way to generate the same result is with the base R function `subset()`:
+Another the base R function `subset()` provides yet another way to achieve the same result:

 ```r
 small_countries = subset(world, area_km2 < 10000)
 ```

-The `$` operator retrieves a variable by its name and returns a vector:
+You can use the `$` operator to select a specific variable by its name.
+The result is a vector:

 ```r